Open Competition

 International Students

-If you do not meet the above criteria you are classed as an International student, For further details please refer to UKRI-170321-InternationalEligibilityImplementationGuidance.pdf
+If you do not meet the above criteria you are classed as an International student.
+For further details please refer to the UKRI guidance here.

-Following a UKRI announcement in 2020, from October 2021 International students (including EU students) are eligible for ESRC studentships.
-However, the total number of international studentships a DTP is able to offer has been capped by UKRI at 30% of the total number of studentships awarded each year, and so studentships for international students will be limited in number and competitive.
+International students (including EU students) are eligible for ESRC studentships.
+However, the total number of international studentships a DTP is able to offer has been capped at 30% of the total number of studentships awarded each year, and so studentships for international students will be limited in number and extremely competitive.

 The ESRC will only fund the Home Fee, which means that the difference between the home and international fee must be found elsewhere, such as: